 - 2 packages vanilla instant pudding (3.4 ounce boxes)

 - 4 cups cold milk

-- 1 package chocolate Oreo cookies, crushed (15 ounce package)
+- 1 package chocolate sandwich cookies like Oreo's, crushed (15 ounce package)

 In a large bowl, combine the vanilla instant pudding and cold milk.
 Whisk for two minutes.
 Let it sit for five minutes.

-While pudding sets, crush up the Oreo cookies in a blender until they are very fine crumbs.
+While pudding sets, crush up the cookies in a blender until they are very fine crumbs.

-Add two cups of thawed Cool Whip to the pudding and gently combine ingredients.
+Add the thawed Cool Whip to the pudding and gently combine ingredients.

 Scoop the pudding mixture into a 13×9 pan (or similar size pan) and spread out evenly.

-Decorate with cookies as tombstones, candy pumpkins or edible decorations of your choice.
+Decorate with cookies as tombstones, candy pumpkins, skeletons or edible decorations of your choice.
 Just place them gently on top of the dirt cake.